 Your social security number can reveal a great deal about you as an individual.
-It can expose your full name, birth date, place of birth, personal identification numbers, and other vital information.
+It can expose your full name, birth date, place of birth, phone number, and other vital information.
 Knowing an individual’s social security number gives a person access to that person’s employment history, credit history, and any other personal details.

 They are used as identifiers for purposes of employment and taxation.
 They are also used by banks to deposit funds into your checking account, by the government to track your income tax payments, by private corporations to keep track of your credit report as well as loans or credit card purchases that you enter into.
 In fact, a social security number can be used in any situation where identity is an issue.